 Kubernetes vs Docker Swarm

-Although both orchestration tools offer much of the same functionalities, there are fundamental differences in between how the two operate.
-Below are the listed some of the most notable points:
+Although both orchestration tools offer much of the same functionalities, there are fundamental differences between how the two operate.
+Below listed are some of the most notable points:

 In Kubernetes, an application can be deployed using a combination of pods, deployments, and services (or micro-services).